Question: "What does it mean when Jesus says, 'my yoke is easy and my burden is light' (Matthew 11:30)?"

-This is what Jesus says in v.
-30. His yoke is easy and his burden light.
+This is what Jesus says in Matthew 11:30.
+His yoke is easy and His burden light.
 Now, we might think that there is really no difference between the commandments of Jesus and the Jewish Law.
 Isn’t the same God responsible for both?
 Technically speaking, yes.
 If anything, one might argue that the commands of Jesus are even more burdensome because His reformulation of the Mosaic Law in the Sermon on the Mount (Matthew 5—7) actually goes above and beyond a mere outward conformity to the Law and deals instead with the inner person.